HUMAN TRAFFICKING EXISTS IN INDONESIA.

 Many of our services are also available to survivors who are able to return home after rescue as well as those who reintegrate after a season in residential aftercare.
 These services are available through the YKYU Residential and Community-Based Aftercare Program.

 YKYU’s long-term shelter is the first of its kind in Indonesia to offer comprehensive aftercare services.
-It is our goal to extend these programs to many other regions in hopes of helping Indonesia become a leader in aftercare services for trafficking survivors.
+It is our goal to extend these programs to many other regions in hopes of helping Indonesia become a leader in aftercare services for trafficking survivors, currently preparations are underway for the opening of a second shelter.